oKermorgant/simple_launch/README.md

 The entry point is the `SimpleLauncher` class, which has several capabilities.

+**Note** as of ROS 2 Humble the XML launch syntax is almost feature-equal to Python.
+For simple cases it might be enough, and `simple_launch` can be used for more advanced Python usage.

 ## Basic syntax

 ### Namespace and argument parser initialization